SujeethFoundation/sujeethfoundation.github.io/_posts/2025-04-05-Github-Community.markdown

 {% include note.html content="Below are the key sections of the GitHub Community and an abstract of the content housed there.
 Visit the community for comprehensive details about the Career Circle Program." %}

 - [Program Overview](#program-overview): Goals and structure of the Career Circle Program.
-- [Best Practices](https://github.com/SujeethFoundation/sujeethfoundation.github.io/wiki/Best-Practices%3A): Guidelines for mentors and strategies for student engagement.
+- [Best Practices](https://github.com/SujeethFoundation/sujeethfoundation.github.io/wiki/Best-Practices%3A): FAQ for studemts and mentors.
 - [Weekly Content](#weekly-content): Detailed breakdown of each week's objectives, agenda, and resources.
 - [Additional Resources](#additional-resources): Templates, videos, articles, and more.
 - [Discussion Board](https://github.com/SujeethFoundation/sujeethfoundation.github.io/discussions): Support and Best Practice Sharing.